hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Must be fulfilled, before you gain admission
 >
-> To join these balls, a coffee ticket they
+> To join these balls, a coffee ticket they[^209]
 >
 > Present you with, and then for which they say,

->
+[^209]: Though this may not be the universal practice at all the Balls alluded to, yet it is at any rate the practice at several.

 > Before you enter, you must also pay.
 >
 > When gentlemen bring ladies to their ball,